srikarpisupati/srikarpisupati.github.io/FairShare.md

 As part of the iOS team, our initial prototype was built entirely in Xcode, running brute-force algorithms to compute optimal allocations.
 These computations explored all permutations of allocations—a functional but computationally expensive method.
 In addition, we made it so that users of the app only needed one device, where everyone inputs their names, and each person gets to input their valuations and receive an allocation.

-To scale and improve efficiency, we decided to use:
+In our next iteration, to scale and improve efficiency, we decided to use:

 Firebase: We integrated Firestore (NoSQL) to support multi-device syncing and privacy.
 Each session stored user data, group membership, and valuations securely.